 1. Ensure Safety

 Before approaching the victim, ensure the area is safe and electrical hazards-free.
 The priority is to prevent further injury to yourself and the victim.
 If the electrical source is still active, turn off the power supply from the main circuit breaker or unplug the device if it's safe.
+Do not touch the person until the power source is turned off.
+If you cannot shut off the electricity, use a dry, non-conductive object (such as wood or plastic) to separate the person from the source.

 2. Assess the Scene